DFS Big Game Profiles: Quarterback

 Recapping How to Identify Quarterbacks That Have Big Games in DFS

-- We can pinpoint winning quarterbacks by following the Vegas lines.
+- We can pinpoint winning quarterbacks by following the Vegas lines, but point totals don't have as much weight as the public thinks.

 - Avoiding quarterbacks that are likely to throw interceptions is essential and often overlooked when building rosters for large field GPPs.